Understanding Green Cards for Nurses in the U.S.

 Processing Time for an EB-3 Visa

 EB-3 green card processing time can vary depending on the USCIS workload and the number of green cards available in each category.
 You can expect to receive your receipt notice in 2-3 weeks after submitting the form I-140, and it can take up to six to eight months or longer or more to receive an approval notice on an application.
-The entire process, from start to finish, can take anywhere between one to three years.
+The entire process can take anywhere between one to three years.

 Premium Processing for an EB-3 Visa

-Premium processing is a faster option and it guarantees a decision within 15 days for a fee of $1,225.
+Premium processing is a faster option, and it guarantees a decision within 15 days for a fee.
 If your case isn’t processed in that timeframe, you’ll receive a refund but continue to get expedited premium processing.
-To receive premium processing, submit Form I-907, Request for Premium Processing Service, and pay the fee.
+Submit Form I-907, Request for Premium Processing Service to receive premium processing.

 What Are the Benefits of an EB-3 Visa for Nurses in the U.S.?

-The EB-3 visa also offers some benefits that other visas do not.
-For example, nurses on this visa can bring their spouses and children under 21 to the United States.
-Their visa will be an E-34 or E-35.
+• Nurses on this visa can bring their spouses and children under 21 to the United States on an E-34 or E-35 visa.

 Are there other options available if I don’t qualify for an EB-3 visa for nurses in the U.S.?

-If you are a nurse looking to obtain a green card and live in the United States permanently, you may wonder if the EB-3 visa is your only option.
-While the EB-3 visa is certainly one of the most common ways for nurses to obtain green card sponsorship, a few other options are available.
+While the EB-3 visa is undoubtedly one of the most common ways for nurses to obtain green card sponsorship, a few other options are available.

-Ultimately, whether or not you qualify for an EB-3 visa will depend on your specific situation and qualifications.
-If you are unsure of which option is best for you, it is recommended that you consult with an experienced immigration attorney.
+If you are unsure which option is best for you, consult an experienced immigration attorney.

 Contact Experienced Immigration Attorneys Today

-If you are interested in applying for an EB-3 visa, contact Scott D. Pollock & Associates today by filling out our online form, or calling us at 312.444.1940.
+If you are planning to apply for an EB-3 visa, contact Scott D. Pollock & Associates today by filling out our online form or calling us at 312.444.1940.
 We can help guide you through the process and ensure everything is done correctly to get the visa you need.

 We're looking forward to hearing from you!